WuraAderele/Cloud-Architecting/Mini-Case-Study-2.md

       terraform init

+**Write a Terraform configuration that matches that infrastructure**
 Next, we write the resource configurations of both instances in the instances.tf file to match pre-existing instances.

         resource "google_compute_instance" "tf-instance-1"{